VETuner Open App →

 Let the engine warm up fully at idle before driving it anywhere.
 Watch the coolant temperature rise steadily through 70–90 °C. While it warms up, notice how the idle changes - most engines need progressively less fuel enrichment as they warm up.
 VETuner's Warm-Up Enrichment (WUE) table controls this.

-If the idle speed drops and the engine stalls as it warms up, it usually means the afterstart enrichment table is set too aggressively and needs trimming back, or the idle valve needs tuning.
+If the idle speed drops and the engine stalls as it warms up, it usually means the afterstart enrichment table is set too aggressively and needs trimming back, or the idle valve needs tuning, or idle advance.

 First Drive